karaatanassov/go_polymorphic_json/README.md

 # Polymorphic JSON with Go

-In this article and example project we look at the problem of handling polymorphic JSON structures in the Golang programming language.
+In this article and examples we look at the problem of handling polymorphic JSON structures in the Golang programming language.

-How to deal with polymorphic serialized JSON data is a common problem discussed in the Go community.
-This can be found in many existing APIs and is sometimes needed for new APIs.
+Deal with polymorphic serialized JSON data is a problem discussed in the Go community.
+Polymorhpisn can be found in existing APIs and is sometimes needed for new APIs.
 Unfortunately the default Go JSON code does not handle polymorphism out of the box and hence the motivation for this work.

-First we need to understand what is polymorphism and how it maps to Go language.
+Let us first understand what polymorphism is and how it maps to Go language.

 As per Wikipedia [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) is